SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 ![[Pasted image 20210310112755.png]]

-Most effective way of photoelectric
+Most effective way of doing this: large Force, and shine for a long time.

+Large force => large electric field => bright light.